-The problem is this: With the exception of pure Android phones like the Pixel 2, the Samsungs, LGs and HTCs of the world have to jump through more hoops to bring you the latest version of Google's OS, including carrier certification.
+The problem is this: With the exception of pure Android phones like the Pixel 3, the Samsng's and LG's of the world have to jump through more hoops to bring you the latest version of Google's OS.
 Plus, phone makers typically drag their feet on updating older phones.
-In fact, LG recently set up a Software Upgrade Center to speed up updates.
+The situation is getting better, but not fast enough.

-If you own a compatible iPhone — an iPhone 5s or later in the case of iOS 11 — you can update to the latest version of iOS on the day it's released (or close to it, depending on how Apple's servers stand up to the strain).
+If you own a compatible iPhone, you can update to the latest version of iOS on the day it's released (or close to it, depending on how Apple's servers stand up to the strain).
 This dynamic isn't going to change anytime soon.